9 Countries Where Witchcraft Is Still Practiced — or Persecuted

 Many people’s understanding of witchcraft is pretty limited to the fantasies of pop culture, thanks to countless on-screen portrayals of the craft, including Harry Potter, Hocus Pocus, and, well, The Craft.
 Then of course there’s the much-taught history of the Salem Witch Trials of 1692, where many people — mostly young women — were tried for crimes of witchcraft.
-Even the town of Salem has transformed itself into a kitschy celebration of the most common interpretation of witchcraft.
-But witchcraft in its diverse forms — sorcery, dark magic, voodoo, and more — is very much still a part of many cultures around the world today.
+Even the town of Salem, Massachusetts has transformed itself into a kitschy celebration of the most common interpretation of witchcraft.
+But you might be surprised how common sorcery, dark magic, voodoo, and other forms of witchcraft around the world are today.

 1. South Africa